GigiTheGiraffe/Getflix/README.md

-Latest backup in backup
+Latest backup in backup.
-Check is the first backup
+Check is the first backup.